Skip to main content

 Human History

-The Yaguas River area has been inhabited by indigenous Tikuna, Yagua, and Ocaina peoples for centuries, who have used the river and forest for subsistence fishing, hunting, and gathering.
+The Yaguas River area has been inhabited by indigenous Tikuna, Yagua, Ocaina, and Bora peoples for centuries, who have used the river and forest for subsistence fishing, hunting, and gathering.
 The name 'Yaguas' derives from the Yagua people who inhabited the river's lower reaches.
 Like many Amazon tributaries, the Yaguas region experienced the devastating rubber boom (1880–1920), when violent extraction of wild rubber caused massive indigenous population collapse.
 More recently, illegal logging and fishing in surrounding areas have threatened the buffer zone, but the Yaguas watershed itself remained largely intact due to its remoteness.
 Indigenous communities along the lower Yaguas and on the Putumayo participated in consultations prior to the park's creation.

 Park History